Herbalife Ltd. HLF

 Notes

-Two-page open letter on Pershing Square letterhead, signed by David Klafter (Pershing Square General Counsel), addressed to Herbalife CEO Michael Johnson.
+Two-page open letter on Pershing Square letterhead, signed by David Klafter (Pershing Square General Counsel) rather than Ackman, addressed to Herbalife CEO Michael Johnson.
 Reacts to a same-week New York Post report surfacing a 71-minute video of Johnson apparently admitting to 'pyramiding' signs.
-Rhetorical centerpiece is the 'lottery ticket vs. best business opportunity' contradiction, using Johnson's own words against prior earnings-call boilerplate.
-Document is a follow-up escalation in the long-running Herbalife short campaign Ackman launched in Dec 2012; not the original thesis deck.
-Scanned/OCR copy — faint image quality, text-only, no charts.
+Rhetorical centerpiece is the 'lottery ticket vs. best business opportunity' contradiction, weaponizing Johnson's own words against prior earnings-call and 8-K 'complete transparency' boilerplate.
+Follow-up escalation in the long-running Herbalife short campaign Ackman launched in Dec 2012; not the original thesis deck.
+Scanned/OCR copy — faint image quality, text-only, no charts or valuation work.
 Campaign outcome: ultimately unsuccessful (Ackman closed HLF short in 2018 at a large loss).